 In 1910, Gordon married Catherine Agnes MacDonald, a local girl from nearby Reserve Mines.
 Her father was a coal miner.

 After the outbreak of World War 1, Gordon resigned his position as mayor of Glace Bay and returned to Halifax, where on October 31, 1915, he enlisted in the 85th Battalion (Nova Scotia Highlanders).
-He had had eleven years of militia training with the 66th Regiment “Princess Louise” Fusiliers, who were based in Halifax, and retained his rank of captain upon enlistment.
-He was quickly promoted to the rank of major, and on February 23, 1916, he was transferred to the newly created 185th Battalion (Cape Breton Highlanders).
+He had eleven years of militia training with the 66th Regiment “Princess Louise” Fusiliers, who were based in Halifax, and retained his rank of captain upon enlistment.
+He was quickly promoted to the rank of major and given command of "D" Company where the men had all been recruited in Cape Breton.
+On February 23, 1916, he was transferred to the newly created 185th Battalion (Cape Breton Highlanders) as junior major in charge of training.
 The 185th Battalion was headquartered in the abandoned mining town of Broughton, near Sydney, and was recruiting in Cape Breton.
 Gordon took command of “B” Company whose men came predominately from the coal mining towns of Glace Bay and New Waterford, and from the surrounding areas.
 He may have known many of the new recruits and their families from his time living in Glace Bay.
 In May of 1916, the 185th Battalion relocated to Aldershot, NS, where they joined their sister battalions of the Nova Scotia Highland Brigade.
 The brigade trained in earnest before sailing to England in October, 1916.

 Upon arrival in England, the 185th Battalion moved to Witley Camp where training continued.
 In December, 1916, Gordon was attached, for approximately a month, to the 193rd Battalion (Nova Scotia Highlanders), one of the four Nova Scotia Highland Brigade battalions.
 A short time later, in the spring of 1917, Gordon was transferred to the 17th Canadian Reserve Battalion located in Bramshott, England, where he assumed command of the battalion.
 That position was also short lived.
 In May, 1917, Gordon began a series of administrative staff postings with The Ministry of Overseas Military Forces of Canada (OMFC) in London which culminated in his appointment as Deputy Minister with the rank of colonel.
 His position saw him make frequent trips between OMFC Headquarters in London and the Canadian Corps Headquarters in France.
 He was heavily involved in negotiations between Canada and Britain over control of Canadian forces and with the repatriation of Canadian troops after the war.
 Gordon arrived back in Canada on October 31, 1919 and immediately reported for duty with OMFC in Ottawa.
 In April, 1920, he was posted back to London and was finally demobilized on January 5, 1921.